History of the Jews in Lithuania: The Charter of 1388

 Duke Vytautas granted privileges to the Jews of Trakai on June 24, 1388.
 Later similar privileges were granted to the Jews of Brest (July 1, 1388), Grodno (1389), Lutsk, Vladimir, and other large towns.
-The charter was modeled upon similar documents granted by Casimir III, and earlier by Boleslaw of Kalisz, to the Jews in Poland in 1264.
+The charter was modeled upon similar documents granted by Casimir III, and earlier by Bolesław of Kalisz, to the Jews in Poland in 1264.
 Therefore, it seems more than likely that influential Polish Jews cooperated with the leading Lithuanian communities in securing the charters from Vytautas.

 Under the charter, the Lithuanian Jews formed a class of freemen subject in all criminal cases directly to the jurisdiction of the grand duke and his official representatives, and in petty suits to the jurisdiction of local officials on an equal footing with the lesser nobles (szlachta), boyars, and other free citizens.
-The official representatives of the Polish king and the grand duke were the voivode (palatine) in Poland and the elder (starosta) in Lithuania, who were known as the "Jewish judges" (judex Judæorum), and their deputies.
-The Jewish judge decided all cases between Christians and Jews and all criminal suits in which Jews were concerned; in civil suits, however, he acted only on the application of the interested parties.
+The official representatives of the Polish king and the grand duke were the voivode (palatine) in Poland and the elder (starosta) in Lithuania, who were known as the "judge of the Jews" (judex Judæorum), and their deputies.
+The judge of the Jews decided all cases between Christians and Jews and all criminal suits in which Jews were concerned; in civil suits, however, he acted only on the application of the interested parties.
 Either party who failed to obey the judge's summons had to pay him a fine.
 To him also belonged all fines collected from Jews for minor offenses.
 His duties included the guardianship of the persons, property, and freedom of worship of the Jews.
 He had no right to summon any one to his court except upon the complaint of an interested party.
 In matters of religion the Jews were given extensive autonomy.

 Under these equitable laws the Jews of Lithuania reached a degree of prosperity unknown to their Polish and German co-religionists at that time.
 The communities of Brest, Grodno, Trakai, Lutsk, and Minsk rapidly grew in wealth and influence.
 Every community had at its head a Jewish elder.
 These elders represented the communities in all external relations, in securing new privileges, and in the regulation of taxes.
 Such officials are not, however, referred to by the title "elder" before the end of the 16th century.
 Up to that time the documents merely state, for instance, that the "Jews of Brest humbly apply," etc. On assuming office the elders declared under oath that they would discharge the duties of the position faithfully, and would relinquish the office at the expiration of the appointed term.
 The elder acted in conjunction with the rabbi, whose jurisdiction included all Jewish affairs with the exception of judicial cases assigned to the court of the deputy, and by the latter to the king.
 In religious affairs, however, an appeal from the decision of the rabbi and the elder was permitted only to a council consisting of the chief rabbis of the king's cities.
 The cantor, sexton, and shochet were subject to the orders of the rabbi and elder.